pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"logging-too-few-args"+OR+"E1206")

 ### [E1300](#E1300) (bad-format-character)<a name="E1300"></a>
-Unsupported format character %r (%#02x) at index %d Used when a unsupported format character is used in a format string.
+Unsupported format character %r (%#02x) at index %d.

+Used when a unsupported format character is used in a format string.

 **:x: Incorrect code**